 Various dosing and controlling devices control all gases.
 Depending on the vacuum requirements, vacuum pumps are configured specifically for the application or as requested.
 The temperature is independently controlled to achieve the best uniformity.

-annealing, brazing, carbonisation, ceramic injection molding (CIM), debinding, degassing, drying, hardening, metal injection molding (MIM), pyrolysis, Quenching, rapid prototyping, siliconization, sintering, soldering, sublimation, synthesis, tempering
+annealing, brazing, carbonisation, ceramic injection moulding (CIM), debinding, degassing, drying, hardening, metal injection moulding (MIM), pyrolysis, Quenching, rapid prototyping, siliconization, sintering, soldering, sublimation, synthesis, tempering

 Content may be subject to modifications or corrections